kalray/kann-model-zoo/WIKI.md

 # wait that all dependencies are installed ...
 ```

-From kann-models-zoo home directory, then open the desired notebook:
+From kann-model-zoo home directory, then open the desired notebook:

 ```bash
 jupyter notebook notebooks/quick_start.ipynb &
 ```